How to use Machine Learning to Sell Better

 As the shopping experience becomes more and more integrated, retailers tend to adopt an omnichannel sales approach.
 This means that a customer may seamlessly switch across the multitude of sales channels, shopping online from a desktop or mobile device, by telephone or in a bricks and mortar stores.

 Not only does this allow customers to get the best out of their shopping, but it also provides retailers with an enormous amount of data generated by customers.
 This digital trail left by customer’s interactions with the retailer, both online and offline, provides marketers exabytes of data.
 Bluetooth beacons in-stores drove $4 billion in sales in 2015 alone.
 Certainly, lots of precious insights can be found in this plethora of information.
 But crunching that is a tough row to hoe.
-And here’s where Machine Learning (ML) comes in.
+And here’s where machine learning (ML) comes in.

 This term is often used interchangeably with artificial intelligence (AI), yet they are not exactly the same.
 AI is, basically speaking, a machine capable of intelligent behaviour.
 ML is, as Stanford Dictionary puts it, “the science of getting computers to act without being explicitly programmed.”
 ML uses algorithms that learn from data to build predictive models that choose where to look for insights.
 This technology opens a great deal of opportunity for businesses.